EyalYe/UsainWolt/src/Server/API Documintation.md

 ### Notes
 - Ensure that images (binary data) are handled correctly when sending or receiving requests.
 - Validate user credentials before processing requests that require authentication.

-This documentation provides an overview of the UsainWolt API methods and their expected inputs/outputs.